 Phase 2.
-HRSA EHBs: Registration and CHGME applications must be complete and successfully submitted by your organization's Authorizing Official by 5:00 P.M.
-Eastern Time on August 28, 2020.
+HRSA EHBs: Registration and CHGME applications must be completed and successfully submitted by 5:00 P.M.
+Eastern Time on August 30, 2021 by your organization's designated Authorizing Official designated to the CHGME Payment Program.
 Please note that you can only begin Phase 2 in the HRSA EHBs after Phase 1 in Grants.gov has been completed by the application due date and HRSA has assigned the application a tracking number.
 CHGME application includes submitting supplemental information, which is completing data forms HRSA 99, HRSA 99-1(1 through 4), HRSA 99-2, and HRSA 99-5 as well as the required Attachments.

-Only applicants who successfully have an application validated in Grants.Gov (Phase 1) by the July 24, 2020 due date may submit the additional information CHGME Payment Program data forms in the HRSA EHBs (Phase 2).
+Only applicants who successfully have an application validated in Grants.Gov (Phase 1) by the July 15, 2021 due date may submit the additional information CHGME Payment Program data forms in the HRSA EHBs (Phase 2).

 The NOFO is also known as "Instructions" on Grants.gov.
-You must select "Subscribe" and provide your email address for each NOFO you are reviewing or preparing for the workspace application package in order to receive notifications including modifications, clarifications, and/or republications of the NOFO on Grants.gov.
+You must select "Subscribe" and provide your email address for each NOFO you are reviewing or preparing in the workspace application package in order to receive notifications including modifications, clarifications, and/or republications of the NOFO on Grants.gov.
 You will also receive notifications of documents placed in the RELATED DOCUMENTS tab on Grants.gov that may affect the NOFO and your application.
 You are ultimately responsible for reviewing the For Applicants page for all information relevant to this NOFO.